lvh/jorji/README.rst

 Using jorji
 ===========

-With Twisted_
+With Twisted
 ------------

-If you're already using Twisted,
+If you're already using Twisted_,

 ```python
 from jorji import make_cert, run